Komak57/Bookmarker/README.md

 ### Additional Notes

 > **NOTE**: No domain-specific settings have been added.
 All sites will track based on your per-domain settings only.

-Selectively track domains for content pertinent to episode or chapter related media.
-The primary focus is Anime and Manga, but is expansive enough to cover TV series, movies, live streams and the like.
-Note, only Anime and Manga are compatible with the cross-platform features until an API can be added for other types of media.
-This extension does not add episodes or seasons to your browser bookmarks, but maintains the list exclusively in the extension and icon.

 ## Compatibility and Development